The following set of sections provides a quick tutorial on the Scala language.

 Note that type names always begin with an upper case letter.

 Here are some more methods of standard types.
 Can you guess what they do?
+If you get stuck, try evaluating each statement in turn in a scala REPL to see what the result is.

 16.toHexString shouldBe res0 (0 to 10).contains(10) shouldBe true (0 until 10).contains(10) shouldBe res1 "foo".drop(1) shouldBe "oo" "bar".take(2) shouldBe res2